ngs-docs/angus/jetstream/login.md

 it [here](https://en.wikipedia.org/wiki/Public-key_cryptography).

 The good news is that there is already a registered public key for our Jetstream account.
-However, it make use of it, you'll need the private key.
+However, to make use of it, you'll need the private key.
 And so, we move on!

 ## Getting the Private Key